JuliaStats/Distributions.jl/doc/source/univariate.rst

 **Note:** The Erlang distribution is a special case of the Gamma distribution with integer shape parameter.

+.. _exponential:

 Exponential Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The probability density function of an *Exponential distribution* with scale θ is
+The probability density function of an `Exponential distribution <http://en.wikipedia.org/wiki/Exponential_distribution>`_ with scale θ is

 .. math::